samusyrjanen/sortext/docs/week_report_1.md

 I created a text preprocessing file, which I will be running before TF-IDF.
 The preprocessing modifies text in the following way: all letters are lower case, remove punctuation, numbers are turned into 'num'-strings, remove words with less than 3 or more than 20 characters, words are stemmed into their base form.
 Tests are also done, and the requirements, installation, and testing are documented in [README](../README.md).

 ### Saturday 20.5.
+- 6 h

 Today I started by creating invoke tasks for the commonly used commands.
 I also added linting and coverage report for the tests, and documented them.
+Created dataset.py that reads the dataset into a list, and added tests for it.
+I found a good dataset of over 2000 BBC articles, and added it to datasets folder.
+The copyright and license can be found in [README](../README.md).
+The user can also add their own datasets into "datasets" folder.
+The functionality for selecting a dataset will be made later.